Firstly a very ‘Happy New Year’ to everyone on the Western calendar and a ‘hope December was fun (under the circumstances), to everyone else.

 Now the big difference between the Three Kings and Mr Claus is that the children get to watch the Royals rock up on their camels and ‘La Cabalgata’ or cavalcade is a tradition in every city, town and village in the country.

-Obviously these are strange times and the 2021 ‘experience‘ is going to be significantly more distanced than usual.
-I suspect with the current Arctic temperatures sweeping across the nation, parents will be glad of the virtual or ‘look out the window kids’ opportunities on offer this time around.
+Obviously these are still strange times and the 2022 ‘experience‘ is going to be significantly more distanced than usual.
+But I suspect with the current balmy temperatures sweeping across the nation, parents wont be getting away with the ‘hey kids, let’s just look out the window’ line from last years freezing procession .

-So Tuesday afternoon a large ship will appear, a smidge further up the coast, at the Moll del Fòrum with a very special cargo.
-Normally, once safely ashore a caravan would make its way up to Placa Catalunya and onto Placa Espanya.
+So Wednesday afternoon a large ship will appear with a very special cargo.
+Once safely ashore the royal caravan will make its way up to Placa Catalunya and onto Placa Espanya.
 The Three Kings, loads of camels, wagons full of presents, dancing girls, marching bands and a very, very large cart of coal winding their way through the streets of the Catalan capital with their highnesses throwing sweets to the excited niños.
-For 2021 details are still a little sketchy, but a Formula One style event seems more likely, with the Royal Entourage doing laps of El Fòrum, perhaps with a change of camels and crash or two thrown in.
-Some socially distanced families will be in attendance, but the tickets went quicker than a British government U-turn on, well any recent policy really.
+There may be a few less socially distanced families this year, but even so viewing space roadside will vanish quicker than a British government Brexit minister.

 Now if this wasn’t enough excitement for one January, the following day, families will gather together for the obligatory festive meal; children showing off their newly acquired presents, parents showing off their newly acquired overdrafts and single people showing off they can still function after a fortnight of festive partying.